Stage performance | National Library of Australia (NLA)

 Australian First Nations stories

-Aboriginal and Torres Strait Islander peoples have long used performance to express and share their culture and stories.
-In contemporary theatre, traditional Indigenous performance elements have been woven with international performance styles and elements to create a new way to tell Australian Indigenous stories.
+Aboriginal and Torres Strait Islander peoples have always used performance to share stories, culture and knowledge.
+Today, traditional elements of First Nations storytelling are often combined with international performance styles to create powerful contemporary theatre.

 A black and white photograph of a man standing in front of a black background.
 He has a white beard and black hair.
 He is staring off camera mid-speech.
 The picture is surrounded by a thick white frame